Belarus

 BACKGROUND:

 Following the 2020 crackdown, Belarusian authorities adopted a set of legislative reforms, introducing new criminal and administrative offences, extending the death penalty, restricting freedom of assembly and association and widely impacting freedom of expression through expanded surveillance.
 President Lukashenko’s regime has targeted civil society extensively.
-In July 2021 he announced a “purge,” during which authorities shut down over 1,000 independent organizations.
-Peaceful demonstrations continue to be repressed, while independent associations, trade unions and political parties are systematically dismantled and face persecution.
+In July 2021 the president announced a “purge,” during which authorities shut down over 1,000 independent organizations.
+Independent associations, trade unions and political parties have been systematically dismantled and face persecution.

-The government has intensified its widespread policy of arbitrary arrest and detention, with torture and inhuman or degrading treatment systematically inflicted in detention facilities, particularly against perceived political opponents.
-From 2023 to 2024 politically motivated court cases increased by approximately 1,200.
+The government has also intensified its widespread policy of arbitrary arrest and detention, with torture and inhuman or degrading treatment systematically inflicted, particularly against perceived political opponents.
+Since 2020 at least 8,905 people have faced politically motivated criminal prosecutions, while 7,565 people have received politically motivated sentences, including in absentia.

 Authorities have increasingly rejected findings from human rights bodies, obstructed independent monitoring and refused cooperation with international mechanisms.
-The perpetrators of these abuses – primarily state security forces, such as the State Security Committee (KGB), Special Purpose Police Detachment and Interior Ministry troops – operate with complete impunity, under executive directives.
+According to the GIE, President Lukashenko exercises complete control over all state powers and has given orders, either directly or through individuals reporting to him, to various state institutions that have committed human rights violations and ongoing crimes against humanity.
+The main perpetrators of these abuses – primarily state security forces, such as the State Security Committee (KGB), Special Purpose Police Detachment and Interior Ministry troops – operate with complete impunity.
 In some cases, pro-government militias have engaged in harassment and intimidation of opposition members.

 In this climate of fear, the Office of the UN High Commissioner for Human Rights (OHCHR) estimates that up to 300,000 individuals have been forced to flee.
 Belarusians in exile face continued judicial harassment, trials in absentia, hate speech, as well as targeted intimidation of themselves and their families.
-In 2024 UN Special Procedures documented 110 people tried in absentia, up from 18 in 2023.
-These practices have led to de facto statelessness for many, due to loss of access to identification documents and essential public services.
+These practices have led to de facto statelessness for many.

 In September 2024 Lithuania referred the situation to the International Criminal Court (ICC), requesting an investigation into alleged crimes against humanity, including deportation, persecution and other inhumane acts since 1 May 2020.